sheltie03/RSA-OAEP/README.md

 - 2ed func: 3 variables(c: cipher text, d: secret key, n: public key) -> message
 - 3rd func: hexadecimal -> CharacterCode (for example: 33 -> 3 and so on...)
 - 4th func: it changes an integer array to a character string.
-- 5th func: Refer to RSA specification or my RSA-OAEP.pdf(but it is written in Japanese) for MGF(masked generation function).
+- 5th func: Refer to RSA specification or my OAEP.pdf(but it is written in Japanese) for MGF(masked generation function).
-- 6th func: Refer to RSA specification or my RSA-OAEP.pdf(but it is written in Japanese) for RSA-OAEP Encoding function.
+- 6th func: Refer to RSA specification or my OAEP.pdf(but it is written in Japanese) for RSA-OAEP Encoding function.
-- 7th func: Refer to RSA specification or my RSA-OAEP.pdf(but it is written in Japanese) for RSA-OAEP Decoding function.
+- 7th func: Refer to RSA specification or my OAEP.pdf(but it is written in Japanese) for RSA-OAEP Decoding function.
 - remark:) I guess input r of RSA-OAEPDec is wrong, but it is for understanding RSA-OAEP.